The strategy made sense.

-That's the gap I close.
+That’s the space I help organizations navigate.

 I’m Sayre Darling, I work best when the stakes are high and the path forward isn't obvious.

-The space that is rarely owned, where capacity is constrained, assumptions are quietly misaligned, and unfinished change creates friction that no one has time to name or solve.
+I work in the space that is rarely owned, where capacity is constrained, assumptions are quietly misaligned, and unfinished change creates friction that no one has time to name or solve.

 I'm brought in when leaders don't have the bandwidth for digging into the details, or the patience to translate what middle managers report up to executives.